heondo/didactic-telegram/README.md

 Working on feedback from my dad

+- React Native release build no longer opens for some reason, didn't change anything in the gradle files/etc. Development version continues to work fine.
 - Adding icons, DRY for margins and customizable components.
 Trying to get Firebase to work in the release build of my app.
 Added the Google Play Console key
 - Prevent rotating to landscape, remove extra chinese characters from Meridian Group Names
 - Make submit note, add, edit, and submit image button larger